Azure/azurestack-powershell/src/Azs.InfrastructureInsights.Admin/readme.md

 AutoRest does not generate authentication code for the module.
 Authentication is handled via Az.Accounts by altering the HTTP payload before it is sent.

 ## Development
-For information on how to develop for `Azs.InfrastructureInsights.Admin`, see [how-to.md](how-to.md).
+For information on how to develop for `Azs.Infrastructureinsights.Admin`, see [how-to.md](how-to.md).
 <!-- endregion -->

 ## Generation Requirements